klam2k20/Pulse/readme.md

 ## Overview

-Pulse is a social media application built with the MERN stack.
-The application supports users registering and updating their profiles, creating, editing and deleting posts, commenting and liking posts, and following other users.
+Pulse is a robust social media application crafted using the advanced MERN stack.
+It offers a seamless user experience, allowing users to effortlessly register and update their profiles, create, edit, and delete posts, share their thoughts by commenting on other posts, show appreciation by liking posts, and keep up with their favorite users by following them.

 ## Technology